 9

 turnover reflecting the share of revenue from green activities of investee companies.

 capital

 expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. - operational expenditure (OpEx) reflecting green operational activities of investee companies.

 To comply with the

-EU Taxonomy, the criteria for fossil gas

-include limitations

-renewable power or low-carbon fuels by
+low-carbon fuels by

 the end of 2035.
-For

-nuclear energy, the criteria include
+For nuclear energy, the

-comprehensive safety and waste management rules.
+management rules